 It is going to take some time to work through this stuff.
 I pray you will be patient with yourself.

 You don’t have to agree to things you don’t like.
+He is not always right.
+You are not always wrong.
+You both have important viewpoints, feelings and ideas to share.
 You can say what you want and don’t want.
 But you can’t MAKE him do what you want.
 He gets to choose what he wants to do.
 You can choose what you want to do.
-When it comes to a joint decision, you tell him your feelings and what you want respectfully and then trust him to make the best choice and trust that God will use that for your good and His glory.
+When it comes to a joint decision, you can tell him your feelings and what you want respectfully and then trust him to make the best choice and trust that God will use that for your good and His glory.
 Yes, really.
 You can do this!

 As he feels more and more respected, your husband will begin to care even more about your feelings and will often do what you want just because he wants to see you happy.
 As you focus on the good and stop the negativity, he will feel like it is actually possible to please you again and he will start thinking it could be worth the risk of trying to do wonderful things for you since you might actually act happy about it now!